PX4/PX4-Autopilot/nuttx/configs/README.txt

   This port does not support interrupts or a real timer (and hence no round robin scheduler)  Otherwise, it is complete.

+configs/shenzhou
+  This is the port of NuttX to the Shenzhou development board from www.armjishu.com.
+This board features the STMicro STM32F107VCT MCU.

 configs/skp16c26
   Renesas M16C processor on the Renesas SKP16C26 StarterKit.
 This port uses the GNU m32c toolchain.
 STATUS:  The port is complete but untested